-November 2, 1999, 1:45 p.m.
-ET — Now that eBay has ended the auction early (according to MSNBC "for listing violations"), it appears that the seller is trying to claim ignorance of possibly violating federal law.
-In a response to email requests from reporters, the seller, self-identified only as "Chuck," has sent similar if not identical replies.
+: November 2, 1999, 1:45 p.m.
+EST — Now that eBay has ended the auction early (according to MSNBC "for listing violations"), it appears that the seller is trying to claim ignorance of violating federal law.
+In a response to email requests from reporters, the seller, identified only as "Chuck," has sent similar if not identical replies.

 "I had no idea it was illegal to posses or sell this item, and would gladly return [it] to proper authorities," he wrote in one email to SpaceViews.

-Attempts to access the lot's description now returns a message, "The item you requested (190410340) is invalid or no longer in our database."
+Attempts to access the lot's description returns "The item you requested (190410340) is invalid or no longer in our database."

-A quick search of eBay indicates only this auction was halted; the seller's account and his other lots were not suspended.
+A quick search of the auction website's listings indicates that only this auction was halted; the seller's account and his other lots were not suspended.

-According to information posted by NASA Watch, the delay removing the "heatshield" from the site was "due to a combination of playing telephone tag with NASA (so as to understand their concerns) and some technical problems at eBay."
+According to information shared by NASAWatch.com, the delay removing the "heatshield" from the site was "due to a combination of playing telephone tag with NASA (so as to understand their concerns) and technical problems at eBay."

 Remaining to be answered is whether the space agency will take actions to recover the tile and/or prosecute the owner/seller.